 Hey, I don't pretend to know about MRI's, but if your vet or veterinary specialist has this available, it can identify and measure pituitary gland tumors.
-As of this writing, very few veterinary practices have an MRI machine available.

 Step One: Treatment of the several problems that usually accompany Cushings Disease such as skin and bladder infections.
 Hypothryoidism.
 Kidney Disease.
 Diabetes.